Rogerjw/Objectivity-Challenge/README.md

 4. Select the application you want to run from the Solution Explorer.
 5. Press F5 to run the application.
 ## Array Change
-The Array Change application allows you to modify the elements of an array in various ways, such as adding or removing elements, reversing the order of elements, or sorting the elements in ascending or descending order.
+The Array Change application comprises a function that takes two arrays (original array, updated array) as input and return two arrays of modifications (new elements, removed elements).

 ## Bank Account Management System
-The Bank Account Management System application allows you to create and manage bank accounts, including depositing and withdrawing money, checking account balances, and transferring funds between accounts.
+The Bank Account Management System application that simulates a simple bank account system.
+The app should allow users to create accounts, deposit and withdraw money, and view their account balance.
+Implement basic error handling, such as preventing negative balances.